Anglophone Crisis: Within Cameroon

 The Anglophone Crisis has become a divisive question in Cameroonian politics.
 The Cameroon People's Democratic Movement (CPDM), the ruling party, regards the separatists as terrorists and supports a military solution to the conflict.
 The CPDM supported both the carrying out and conclusion of the Major National Dialogue, which was organized by the Cameroonian government.
 As of September 2020, the Cameroonian government was divided on the subject of talks with the separatists, with one camp, including the prime minister, advocating a negotiated end of the war, and the other camp opposing negotiations.

 Meanwhile, the opposition has been vocal in its criticism of the government's handling of the conflict.
 In January 2019, the Social Democratic Front announced it would oppose any future elections in the country while the war is still ongoing.
 The party supports a negotiated solution to the conflict, and has demanded a ceasefire, the opening of a dialogue, amnesty for everyone jailed because of the crisis, the establishment of a truth and reconciliation commission, and decentralization of the country.
 In March 2019, the SDF accused members of the Cameroonian government of supporting certain armed elements in the Anglophone regions.
 In May 2019, the SDF announced it would boycott National Day celebrations in sympathy with people in Southern Cameroons living in a state of civil war.

 Smaller opposition parties, such as the Cameroon Renaissance Movement (MRC), also blame the government for failing to solve the Anglophone Crisis.
 On 26 January 2019, supporters of the MRC invaded the Cameroonian embassy in Paris, citing – among other reasons – the Anglophone Crisis.
 In May 2019, the MRC joined the SDF in boycotting National Day celebrations.
 In August 2020, MRC leader Maurice Kamto threatened to start a "gigantic national campaign" to overthrow President Biya if the latter convened the electorate without first solving the Anglophone Crisis.
 The Cameroon People's Party has taken a nuanced approach, condemning both the government and the separatists.
 Party leader Kah Walla has said that the crisis can be solved by turning Cameroon into a federation.

+Mediation

+In 2019, the President of Cameroon initiated a 5-day dialogue between both parties.
+However, the dialogue was unsuccessful for different reasons.
+One of them being that separatists invited to the conversation were either in prison or were scared of being arrested by the government.
+"Their fears were credible" as most of the separatists leaders that were arrested earlier were "handed life sentences on charges of terrorism".